Program Coordinator: Shridevi Rao, email@example.com

 If you are planning to do student teaching “on the job”, you need to first discuss your plans to do so with the administration of the school district.
 Student teaching is an experience that involves designing and executing lessons for a variety of subject areas.
 It also requires that you eventually take over the instruction and planning for the class.
 If you are currently working as a ‘teaching assistant’, this may conflict with the responsibilities of student teaching.
 You need to discuss your situation with the district to make sure they will support you with this experience.
 Some students have resolved this by taking a leave of absence.

 Student teaching can be completed “on the job” as long as you have at least 4 students with disabilities in your classroom.
-Additionally, your district should be willing to provide a mentor to conduct observations of your teaching and provide input to the college supervisor.
+Additionally, your district should be willing to provide a cooperating teacher to conduct observations of your teaching and provide input to the college supervisor.

 In addition to the above requirement, please refer to the STEP Guidelines and Policies for Student Teaching for additional details.